Android Central Verdict

 As some of the best Android tablets for kids, Amazon's Fire tablets excel in many ways.
 Notably in price, content, parental controls, and warranty.
 As a parent of two young children, it is a constant balancing act to allow them the chance to explore technology and, at the same time, protect them.
 For about three years now, the fantastic Amazon Fire Kids tablets have been a go-to for my family.

-Last year, I reviewed the Fire HD 10 Kids Pro, and it was among the first kids' devices from Amazon to carry the Pro moniker.
+In 2021, we reviewed the Fire HD 10 Kids Pro, and it was among the first kids' devices from Amazon to carry the Pro moniker.
 While Pro models don't offer any difference in hardware compared to the regular options, they do possess some meaningful differences for both kids and parents, depending on the situation.
 I go into more detail about those differences here if you want to learn about them.

 Getting into the new Amazon Fire HD 8 Kids Pro is largely the same device as before.
 It picked up some upgrades in the internal hardware to offer improved performance.
 While most kids using these tablets aren't looking for dips in performance, they will appreciate a reduction in hiccups while playing games and other tasks.